 Are Dandelions Safe To Eat?

 Dandelions are safe to eat.
-But as I mentioned in the into, herbicides and other contaminants are a danger.
-So, you want to be sure that you harvest dandelions safely.
+But as I mentioned in the intro, herbicides and other contaminants are a danger.
+You want to be sure that you harvest dandelions safely.

 You might want to contact the herbicide manufacturer and see if they can provide more information.